Lords of the Fallen (2014 video game): Plot

-The game is set in a world long after the defeat of a god named Adyr that formerly ruled humanity with an iron fist, by three heroes, a rogue, cleric, and warrior, who later became known as the Judges and were elevated to the status of demigods.
+The game is set in a world long after the defeat of a god named Adyr, that formerly ruled humanity with an iron fist, by three heroes: a rogue, cleric and warrior.
+They later became known as the Judges and were elevated to the status of demigods.
 Unusually, all sins are punished, even small and petty ones.
 Players take on the role of Harkyn, a convicted criminal whose sins are visible on his face, in the form of runes.

 Harkyn is released from prison by a monk named Kaslo in order to stop a mysterious invasion of Adyr's demonic forces, the Rhogar, into a monastery near the Hand of God mountains (literally the hand of the fallen god).
 He comes across a number of powerful beings called Rhogar Lords who are invading from an unknown place into the human realm.
-With the help of an explorer named Yetka, he is able to discover the location of the Pathway, a portal to the Rhogar Realm, a former temple of Adyr that was banished to another dimension by the Judges and sealed in the monastery.
+With the help of an explorer named Yetka, he is able to discover the location of the Pathway, a portal to the Rhogar Realm; a former temple of Adyr that was banished to another dimension by the Judges and sealed in the monastery.

 Harkyn travels to the Rhogar Realm where he meets the Crafter, an immortal, extra-dimensional being whose Crystal of Travels was stolen by the Rhogar.
 He fights through the realm and takes back the Crystal, stopping the invasion.
 When he returns to the monastery, he is tasked by Antanas, the leader of the human forces, to slay Adyr, who has revived once again.
 However, he discovers signs that Antanas is up to no good and fights a monster of unknown origins.

 Harkyn enters the Chamber of Lies in the Rhogar Realm and unlocks the path to an unusual demon that Yetka says is linked to her family.
 He can choose to kill it, or let Yetka leave with it.
 Finally, he defeats the final Lord and speaks to Adyr, who tells him that humanity needs a god to preserve order, showing Antanas imbibing a potion and turning into a hideous monster, as an example of human failings.
 Adyr gives Harkyn a special rune that can be used to restore Adyr's power.
 When he returns to the monastery, he is faced by several monsters, confirming that Antanas experimented on monks in order to make mutants that could fight the Rhogar.

 Antanas' forces believe Harkyn has turned traitor, since he did not kill Adyr, and attack him.
 He fights his way to Antanas, and realizes that the mutated Antanas killed Kaslo when he tried to stop him from transforming.
 Harkyn fights and kills Antanas, and he has the option of using the Rune of Adyr in his weapon to revive Adyr, in his armor to kill Adyr, or giving it to the Crafter for a neutral ending where Adyr remains dormant.